 Back to the example let’s assume that the mortgage was $200,000.
 Your first mortgage payment would be around $952 per month with a 4% interest rate in a 30-year fixed mortgage.
 Using a velocity banking calculator, this means your first mortgage payment is around $790 in interest and $162 in principle balance repayment.

-Velocity banking sounds like a simple way to pay off your mortgage quickly.
+The velocity banking method sounds like a simple way to pay off your mortgage quickly.
 Many people think that velocity banking will help them pay off their mortgage sooner and with less interest.

 In fact, it may be better to pay off your mortgage while using some of your extra cash to invest, grow your savings, or use it for other important purchases.
-For example, you may want to invest in life insurance, a mutual fund or stocks, or save up for retirement.
+For example, you may want to invest in stocks, life insurance, a mutual fund, or save up for retirement.

 According to Life-Benefits, to truly count as savings, it must have “maximum liquidity and safety.”
 You need to be able to access the cash quickly and easily whenever you need it.
 So, while you may be able to increase your home equity, you are not really increasing the money you can access.

 The velocity banking strategy may help those who want to pay off their mortgage quickly.
 But for those who want to save up their money for retirement, life insurance, or other purposes, velocity banking may not be the best option for them.

 As with everything, it is best to weigh the pros and cons before making a decision.
 In the case of a financial decision, extreme precaution and prior research are a must.

-Be sure to do some research before choosing this financing option.
+Be sure to do some research before choosing velocity banking.
 While you may want to pay off your loans immediately, it may not be the best decision if you are looking to invest or save your money for the future.
 If you are unsure, set up a meeting with your financial advisor and discuss the benefits of a velocity banking strategy.